 The latest update, FCP Program Guidelines March 2016, along with report templates, will be available from mid-March and can be accessed under the Documents tab on the Funded Services Data Reporting website.

 1.4 Recording family violence in the FCP dataset

-Family violence is against the law and the Department of Justice and Regulation is committed to addressing family violence in Victoria.
+Family violence is against the law and the Department of Justice and Community Safety is committed to addressing family violence in Victoria.

 In the FCP dataset, financial counsellors have the option of selecting 'family violence' as a reason for a client’s vulnerability.
 To help track the impact of family violence on Victorians, we would encourage you to select the ‘family violence’ category under ‘vulnerability’ where this issue affects your clients.
 You should also retrospectively update the ‘vulnerability’ field, if the issue of family violence is revealed after casework has commenced.